 Coconut oil and olive oil are two plant-based fat sources that are often used in keto cooking.
 They have a long shelf life and can be added to your collection too.

-Download and print out my full shopping list for Keto Pantry Staples!
+Download and print out my full shopping list for Keto Pantry Staples and you’ll know exactly what to get!

 Low Carb Foods that Last without Refrigeration